openhab/openhab-addons/bundles/org.openhab.binding.openweathermap/README.md

 ### Current Weather And Forecast

-The second thing `weather-and-forecast` supports the [current weather](https://openweathermap.org/current), [5 day / 3 hour forecast](https://openweathermap.org/forecast5) and optional [16 day / daily forecast](https://openweathermap.org/forecast16) services for a specific location.
+The second thing `weather-and-forecast` supports the current weather, 2 day / 1 hour forecast and 16 day / daily forecast services for a specific location.
+It supports this through the [OneCall API service] (https://openweathermap.org/api/one-call-api) and availability of data is determined by API tier as documented on the [OpenWeatherMap pricing page] (https://openweathermap.org/price)
 It requires coordinates of the location of your interest.
 You can add as many `weather-and-forecast` things for different locations to your setup as you like to observe.
-**Attention**: The daily forecast is only available for [paid accounts](https://openweathermap.org/price).
-The binding tries to request daily forecast data from the OpenWeatherMap API.
-If the request fails, all daily forecast channel groups will be removed from the thing and further request will be omitted.

-### Current UV Index And Forceast
+### Current UV Index And Forecast

-The third thing `uvindex` supports the [current UV Index](https://openweathermap.org/api/uvi#current) and [forecasted UV Index](https://openweathermap.org/api/uvi#forecast) for a specific location.
-It requires coordinates of the location of your interest.
-You can add as much `uvindex` things for different locations to your setup as you like to observe.
+The UV Index thing is not longer supported.

+The UV Index and Forecast are now held within the 'Current Weather And Forecast' thing.
+Existing UV Index things will continue to function for the time being, but users should convert to the new things/items.

 ## Discovery